 We all eat food, and we’re all aware of the importance of having a healthy diet.
 However, in Western society, we aren’t really given a serious education as to the medicinal and energetic values of the foods that we eat.

 Enter Ayurvedic medicine.
 Ayurvedic medicine has been around for thousands of years.
 It’s a complex system that provides an in-depth evaluation of every type of food you could imagine, detailing the medicinal benefits, drawbacks, and practical uses for everything from the tomato to red meat.

-If you begin to understand the use of Ayurvedic food, you will be able to craft a diet plan that keeps you in optimal health all throughout the year.
+If you begin to understand the Ayurvedic food and diet principles, you’ll be able to craft a personalized diet plan that keeps you in optimal health all throughout the year.

 One of the most important things that you’ll notice about proper Ayurvedic dieting is very different from diet practice in the west: you have to eat according to your dosha.

 In Western society, it’s believed that everyone needs the same amount of nutrients and would benefit from eating the same foods.
 This can be observed simply from recognizing the fact that we have a ‘recommended daily intake’ of certain nutrients that are said to apply to everyone.